 At a certain point of shrinkage, cells lose their ability to divide further.
 This stage is known as "replicative senescence."
 Cellular senescence is a necessary mechanism to eliminate worn-out cells, but it also appears to contribute to premature aging and shorter human lifespans.

 Telomere length is a marker of both biological and cellular aging.
 Stressful life experiences in childhood and adulthood have previously been linked to accelerated telomere shortening.
 Shortened telomeres have been associated with chronic diseases and premature death in previous studies by Dr. Owen Wolkowitz and colleagues at University of California, San Francisco (UCSF).

 Longer Telomeres Linked to Longevity

-The root epi- (Greek: over, outside of, around) indicates chromosone structural changes usually caused by lifestyle choices, as well as, social and environmental stressors.
+The root epi- (Greek: over, outside of, around) indicates chromosome structural changes usually caused by lifestyle choices, as well as, social and environmental stressors.
 Previous studies in rodents—and in humans—have shown dynamic epigenetic responses to physical stimuli such as stress, diet, or exercise can occur for better or worse within just a few hours.

-I have written a plethora of Psychology Today blog posts about the power of lifestyle choices to improve well-being, reduce disease, and increase longevity.
-A pilot study released in September 2013 showed for the first time that changes in diet, exercise, stress management and social support may result in longer telomeres.
+I have written a plethora of Psychology Today posts about the power of lifestyle choices to improve well-being, reduce disease, and increase longevity.
+A pilot study released in September 2013 showed for the first time that changes in diet, exercise, stress management, and social support may result in longer telomeres.